osmandapp/web/main/docs/user/navigation/routing/car-based-routing.md

 By default, *Tuck profile* is deactivated.
 In order to use this profile for routing, you need to switch it on in *<Translate android="true" ids="shared_string_menu,shared_string_settings,application_profiles"/>*.
 :::

 Truck routing is similar to car routing, but is designed specifically for drivers of large commercial vehicles.
-It takes into account additional factors such as vehicle [height, weight, and width restrictions](../guidance/navigation-settings.md#size-parameters) and the possibility to transport hazardous materials (see table below).
+It considers additional factors such as vehicle [height, weight, and width restrictions](../guidance/navigation-settings.md#size-parameters) and the possibility to transport hazardous materials (check table below).
 All other routing settings are identical to [car routing](#route-parameters---car).

 <Tabs groupId="operating-systems">